Marina Carr: The Modern Day Lady Gregory

 By the Bog of Cats

-In the first act of ‘By the Bog of Cats’ we first are introduced to Hester who is dragging a dead black swan across the snow at the Bog of Cats, as she is doing this the ghost Francier arrives to collect her however realises that he is early as she is still alive.
-We quickly learn that Hester’s former love, Carthage, is going to marry another, Caroline Cassidy.
-Hester begins to dig a grave for the swan and while doing this she talks about how she was abandoned in the swan’s lair by her mother when she was a child.
-Hester has waited here since she was abandoned waiting for her mother.
-Following this, in the next scene, Hester is playing with Carthage’s daughter while also speaking with Mrs. Kilbride.
-Mrs. Kilbride is cheating at cards and talking against Hester’s status and fortune.
+Hester has waited here since she was abandoned, waiting for her mother.
+In the next scene, Hester plays with Carthage’s daughter while speaking with Mrs. Kilbride.
+Mrs. Kilbride is cheating on cards and talking against Hester’s status and fortune.
 Before the wedding, Caroline arrives to speak with Hester while wearing her wedding dress.
 She is asking Hester to allow her to marry Carthage without interruption.
 Following this visit, Carthage then visits Hester.
-He is also in his wedding clothes and has the same reason for visiting.
-Hester refuses to leave the house and insists that she is going to stay there until her mother returns.
+He is also in his wedding clothes and has the exact reason for visiting.
+Hester refuses to leave the house and insists she will stay there until her mother returns.

-The third and final act is full of revenge, death, and destruction.
-We watch as Hester walks away from her burning house along with her ghost brother, Joseph Swane.
-We discover that she did not kill him for money, but because she was jealous of the relationship he had with their mother.
-She also reveals that Carthage took all of his money to buy land and then left Hester for Caroline.
-Monica arrives again and begs Hester to leave the house after she burned the house down and ruining the wedding, however, Hester is still waiting for her mother.
-Carthage arrives outraged and the pair fight, Carthage threatens to take Josie away from Hester and to declare her an unfit mother.
+Monica arrives again and begs Hester to leave the house after she burns the house down and ruins the wedding.
+However, Hester is still waiting for her mother.
+Carthage arrives outraged, and the pair fight.
+Carthage threatens to take Josie away from Hester and declares her an unfit mother.
 In the end, ghost Fancier visits again to take Hester.
-Josie begs Hester not to leave her, so Hester kills her by slitting her throat to spare her the loss she herself had through living a motherless life.
+Josie begs Hester not to leave her, so Hester kills her by slitting her throat to spare her the loss she had through living a motherless life.
 The ghost Fancier performs a death dance with Hester and then stabs her in the chest to kill her.

 By the Bog of Cats Quotes